szrlee/szrlee.github.io/content/publication/li-2024-hyperagent/index.md

 # url_video: 'https://youtube.com''

 featured: true
-abstract: To solve complex tasks under resource constraints, reinforcement learning (RL) agents need to be simple, efficient, and scalable with (1) large state space and (2) increasingly accumulated data of interactions.
-We propose the HyperAgent, a RL framework with hypermodel, index sampling schemes and incremental update mechanism, enabling computation-efficient sequential posterior approximation and data-efficient action selection under general value function approximation beyond conjugacy.
-The implementation of HyperAgent is simple as it only adds one module and one line of code additional to DDQN.
-Practically, HyperAgent demonstrates its robust performance in large-scale deep RL benchmarks with significant efficiency gain in terms of both data and computation.
-Theoretically, among the practically scalable algorithms, HyperAgent is the first method to achieve provably scalable per-step computational complexity as well as sublinear regret under tabular RL.
-The core of our theoretical analysis is the sequential posterior approximation argument, made possible by the first analytical tool for sequential random projection, a non-trivial martingale extension of the Johnson-Lindenstrauss lemma.
-This work bridges the theoretical and practical realms of RL, establishing a new benchmark for RL algorithm design.
+abstract: We propose HyperAgent, a reinforcement learning (RL) algorithm based on the hypermodel framework for exploration in RL.
+HyperAgent allows for the efficient incremental approximation of posteriors associated with an optimal action-value function ($Q^\star$) without the need for conjugacy and follows the greedy policies w.r.t. these approximate posterior samples.
+We demonstrate that HyperAgent offers robust performance in large-scale deep RL benchmarks.
+It can solve Deep Sea hard exploration problems with episodes that optimally scale with problem size and exhibits significant efficiency gains in the Atari suite.
+Implementing HyperAgent requires minimal code addition to well-established deep RL frameworks like DQN.
+We theoretically prove that, under tabular assumptions, HyperAgent achieves logarithmic per-step computational complexity while attaining sublinear regret, matching the best known randomized tabular RL algorithm.

 # Summary.
 An optional shortened abstract.
-summary: Addressing data and computation efficiency challenge in RL for real-world problems with theoretical advancements and practical algorithm designs.(1) Theoretically, we demonstrate exponential improvements in per-step computation complexity; (2) Empirically, HyperAgent has significant practical efficiency gains, particularly in deep RL benchmarks.
+summary: Addressing data and computation efficiency challenges in real-world deployments of RL Agents.
+It achieves significant efficiency gains in deep RL benchmarks as well as theoretical milestones.

 projects:
   - Efficient RL

+tags:
+  - agent
+  - probability
+  - theory
+  - reinforcement-learning
 ---

 ### Summary of contributions